 I was inspired by Heather at Dollar Store Crafts, who used strips cut from a winter scarf to cover her stars.
+Be sure to check those out.
+They’re cool.
 I used a couple of torn/expired shirts that I had in my scrap fabric stash.

 What type of fabric is best?